DecentralizedGenealogy/openGEDCOM/readme.md

 openGEDCOM is community focused, and seeks to be maintained and supported by the entire genealogical industry.

 ### Community Endorsements
-If you like where this project is headed, please consider putting down your name or organization to show support, and help build a community.
+Please consider putting down your name or organization to show support, and help build a community.
 * ?